NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 title: Session 3
 ---

-After taking a chance to catch their breath and patch up any wounds the party continues on
+After taking a chance to catch their breath and patch up any wounds, the party continues on
 - Eliseo leads the way heading out of R9 and south along the corridor
 - Here there is a door in the right wall and steps up ahead leading to another door
 - He cautiously opens the door to the right, beyond is a small, empty room (R10) leading to another corridor